Asyirafu/random-password-generator/README.md

-# Random Password Generator for Firefox
+# Random Password Generator – Firefox Extension

-hi. i made ts bc i was bored and lazy asf!!!!! i wanted to sign up for [scratch](https://scratch.mit.edu/) and firefox built-in stuff can't generate a password for some reason so i started crashing out!!!!! so i made ts extension bc it improved my quality of life.
+A simple Firefox extension written in TypeScript that generates secure passwords on demand.

+I built this because I wanted a faster, more reliable way to create passwords when signing up for websites (like [Scratch](https://scratch.mit.edu/)) the built-in Firefox password generator wasn’t cutting it.

+This extension improved my workflow and is a small example of solving a real problem with a lightweight browser tool.